wyfo/apischema/docs/conversions.md

 {!generic_conversions.py!}
 ```

-However, it's not allowed to register a conversion of a specialized generic type, like `Foo[int]`(see [FAQ](#why-conversion-can-only-be-applied-on-classes-and-not-on-others-types-newtype-fooint-etc)).
+However, it's not allowed to register a conversion of a specialized generic type, like `Foo[int]`.

 ## Conversion object